Nestled between mountains and sea, the golf course at St. Regis Bahia Beach Resort is one of the most scenic in Puerto Rico.

 Authentic Local Dining

 Río Grande is full of friendly restaurants with savory dishes that elevate Puerto Rican gastronomy.
 From high-end dining to roadside dives, this town has a dish for every taste and price point.
-Places like Don Pepe and Richie’s Café offer a variety of staple dishes and local cuisine such as seafood-stuffed mofongo or crabmeat-stuffed red snapper.
+Restaurants like Don Pepe and Richie’s Café offer a variety of staple dishes and local cuisine such as seafood-stuffed mofongo or crabmeat-stuffed red snapper.
 Popular specialties include chicharrones de pollo (deep-fried chicken pieces), carne frita (fried pork chunks), mahi mahi, and more.

-Next to Don Pepe is the W Sushi Bar, another local favorite.
+Next to Don Pepe is W Sushi Bar, another local favorite.
 Aside from traditional sushi, the menu features dishes that fuse Japanese and Puerto Rican flavors.

 An iconic place to eat in Río Grande is El Verde BBQ, a roadside dive that serves staple Puerto Rican dishes like arroz con gandules (rice with pigeon peas), yuca al mojo (cassava in a garlic sauce), roasted chicken, ribs, and other comfort foods.